Esri/jsapi-resources/esm-samples/jsapi-deno/README.md

 ## Deno Server

 These samples use the [oak](https://deno.land/x/oak) middleware for building a server with Deno.
-Please refer to the oak documentation for more details.
+Refer to the oak documentation for more details on configuration.

 ## Commands